grandeurdev/js-sdk/README.md

     Time has come to make our creation available live.
 Traditionally to do this you will have to pay for hosting services separately.
 We have resolved this problem as well for you.
 So push your app to a code collaboration platform like `Github`.
 Then visit [hosting](https://cloud.grandeur.tech/hosting) page at the cloud dashboard.
 Finally, enable the hosting by providing in the link of your repo and done.
 We will automatically fetch your app from the source and will make it live on domain `YOUR-PROJECT-NAME.hosting.cloud.grandeur.tech`.

 # Grandeur Ecosystem
-The purpose behind writing is to tell you what is the thought process and psychology behind the Grandeur Cloud Platform.
+The purpose behind writing is to tell you what is the thought process and psychology behind the Grandeur Platform.
 We believe that the first important step toward choosing a platform for your product and company is to understand how the developer designed the system.
 So we wanted to write about it in detail.
 We wanted to document how you can use this platform effectively to make your life as a developer or founder a bit simpler.
-So in this section, we will first illustrate why to use Grandeur Cloud as a developer, then we will present a brief case study and finally, we will write about the concepts.
+So in this section, we will first illustrate why to use Grandeur as a developer, then we will present a brief case study and finally, we will write about the concepts.

-## Why use Grandeur Cloud as a developer?
+## Why use Grandeur as a developer?
 * It is simple to [get started](#get-started).
 Just create a project at the cloud dashboard and simply get a reference to your project using our SDK.
 * No need to mix and match various services because it is a single spot solution for all of your needs.
 It has built-in support for authenticating users and device registration.
 You can access all the features like authentication, file storage, database and device registry from a single SDK.
 * Simple pricing.
 [Start free](https://cloud.granduer.tech/register) and then pay as you go based on resource consumption.
 Checkout [pricing](https://grandeur.tech/pricing) to get more details.